Jakejamesreid/Coronavirus_Dashboard/README.md

 - The photos used in this site were obtained from ...

 ### Acknowledgements
+I received inspiration for the design of the website from http://127.0.0.1:5500/Javascript/Milestone%20Project/index.html
 - I received inspiration for this project from X